tilt-dev/kubectl-blame-examples/README.md

 1) Build and push the image (with `docker build`, `docker push`, and [some magic](https://github.com/tilt-dev/localregistry-go) to detect the registry)
 2) Apply the deployment (with `kubectl apply`)
 3) Track the deployment's progress (with `kubernetes/client-go`)
-4) Start a port-forwarding server at `localhost:8000` when the deployment is finished

 The main difference between each project is how they track the deployment.